andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 tests: they were unreliable, timing-dependent and slow, and depended on the system being in the correct starting state to run correctly.

-In the meantime, creating new tests was slow and error-prone due to the large number of mock classes needed, and tests often broke when the assumptions encoded in the mock structure became invalid due to changes in the code under test.
-Effectively we were testing the mocks more than the code under test.
+At the same time, creating new tests was slow and error-prone due to the large number of mock classes needed, and tests often broke when the assumptions encoded in the mock structure became invalid due to changes in the code under test.
+Effectively we were testing the mocks more than the interesting code.

-Furthermore, many of the components in this system were tightly integrated with other components, meaning it was difficult to be sure they were working correctly without a true system test that ran both side-by-side.
+Furthermore, many of the components in this system were tightly integrated with other components, meaning it was difficult to be sure they were working correctly without a true system test that ran lots of parts simultaneously.

 Our team replaced the heavily-mocked component tests one by one with true system-level tests that instantiated different subsets of the full production